Welcome to today's edition of the Rush 24-7 podcast.

 That's what they want to do.

-That's what he has uh researched.
+That's what he has researched.

-He has found at stake Clyburn is serious about this minority ownership.
+He has found at Stake Clyburn is serious about this minority ownership.

-And the theory is that if they can get a bunch of minorities owning radio stations, not networks, I mean that works to be fine, but if they get minorities owning radio stations, then it just follows, doesn't it, that those minorities would get rid of me.
+But if they get minorities owning radio stations, then it just follows, doesn't it, that those minorities would get rid of me?

 It just follows.

-It's just axiomatic, apparently.
+That's just axiomatic, apparently.

 They would get rid of me and all of the revenue generated by the program.

-You realize how long that would take.
+Do you realize how long that would take?

-I mean, that that's that's a pretty convoluted effort.
+I mean, that's a pretty convoluted effort.

 And you can't.